JiasenZheng/Marker_Assembling_Robot/README.md

 5) Run the state machine to initiate the pick and place sequence using the following command:
 `rosrun group4 TaskMaster`

+## Instructions to run the rosinstall

+Download and install the group4.rosinstall file to run the external packages used for this project:
+`cd group4`
+`vcs import src <path_to_rosinstall_file'.rosinstall>`

+## Instructions to view the Sphinx Documentation of the Project

+Open the `html` folder inside the `doc` directory using a web browser to view the Sphinx Documentation

 ### Automated Startup
 Incase you want a faster startup method a bash script is set up which at least creates the terminals necessary for start up.
 1) start by running the command: `bash sourceWS`